PriestTheBeast/SimpleGUIBuilder/README.md

 # SimpleGUIBuilder

-> A GUI for creating/designing Python GUI's.
+> A GUI for designing Python GUI's.

 ## Installation